Mickey Cohen biography

 Mickey Cohen was born on September 4, 1913, in Brooklyn, New York, and grew up in Los Angeles.
 After a troubled childhood, Cohen's first connections with top Jewish and Italian mobsters came during his teenage years, through his involvement in the boxing game.
 During the Great Depression he boxed professionally, and acted as muscle for both Mafiosi and Jewish gang bosses in Cleveland, New York and Chicago.
 In his early 20s, he began working for legendary mobster Bugsy Siegel.
 By the early 1940s, Cohen was allied with Siegel's partners Meyer Lansky and Frank Costello; approved by Lucky Luciano; and sponsored by his old Cleveland supporters, the Milano family, along with other prominent nationally ranked mobsters.
 In addition to traditional mob businesses, Cohen took advantage of the movie industry by controlling unions and through blackmail.
 In 1947, Siegel was assassinated and Cohen, subsequently, became the West Coast crime boss.
 Cohen's exploits made him nationally notorious, and his own appetites and ambitions exemplified the Noir City that he both bled and serviced.
 His connections were so wide and deep that although he was brought to trial for all types of offenses, including murder, he was convicted just twice, for income tax evasion.
 He died of natural causes in L.A. in 1976.

-Mickey Cohen was born Meyer Harris Cohen on September 4, 1913, in Brownville, Brooklyn, New York.
+Mickey Cohen was born Meyer Harris Cohen on September 4, 1913, in the Brownville neighborhood of Brooklyn, New York.
 He moved to Los Angeles, California, as a toddler with his widowed mother, a Russian-Jewish immigrant who spoke little English.
 With five older siblings, Cohen grew up poor in Boyle Heights, a tough melting pot neighborhood in Los Angeles.
 His hardworking mother ran a tiny grocery, and during Prohibition his brothers operated a drug store, where he learned to make bootleg alcohol.

 Rarely in school, Cohen grew up illiterate and barely supervised.
 Without proper guidance, he developed a skewed moral compass, and constantly looked for ways to make money, legally or illegally.
 He was a veteran of two stints in reform school by age ten.
 He sold newspapers in the downtown financial district and boxed in amateur bouts.
 He ran away from home at age 15, and lived in Cleveland, then in New York and Chicago.
 As the Great Depression hit, young Mickey Cohen boxed professionally and later acted as a free-lance bandit and an enforcer aligned with major mobsters.